-The ten taught modules are assessed through a mixture of examinations and coursework.
-The taught element of the programme is complemented by a substantial piece of research leading to the completion of the programme.
-Students should ensure that their choice of elective modules is consistent with their intended dissertation topic area.
+You will be assessed through a mixture of examinations and coursework.
+The taught element of the programme is then complemented by a substantial piece of research leading to the completion of a dissertation.
+You should ensure that your choice of elective modules is consistent with your intended dissertation topic area.

 Core modules taught on this MSc will enable you to develop a wide range of business and transferable skills and knowledge demanded by graduate employers.
 These include:

 - Interpreting financial statements covering income, balances and cash flow

 - Budgetary control and analysing business costs using Cost Volume Profit and contribution analysis